 a summary of four valuable fona tactics

 Like the meaningless phrase “have a high index of suspicion” in medicine, Thinking you’re ready for FONA and being ready are two very different things.
-Doing these 4 things prior to EVERY intubation will get you one step closer to true FONA readiness.
+These 4 tactics used prior to EVERY intubation will get you one step closer to true FONA readiness.

 the bottom line

-- Always assess the need for FONA with every intubation
+- Always assess the likelihood of your need for FONA.

-- Determine and discuss with your team a readiness status
+- Determine and discuss with your team a FONA readiness status.

-- In the highest alert status, the double setup is advisable
+- In the highest alert status, a double set-up is advisable.